iTwin/itwinjs-core/README.md

 See [rush.json](./rush.json) for the complete list of packages and [Versioning.md](./Versioning.md) for package and API versioning policies.

+## Quick Start

+- This is a [sample](https://www.itwinjs.org/sandboxes/iTwinPlatform/3d%20Viewer) of an iTwin viewer - a frontend application that displays infrastructure projects on browsers.
+It uses many of the APIs and libraries published from this repository.
+- You can also look at [other samples](https://developer.bentley.com/samples/) which showcases the capabilities of iTwin.js, and the iTwin Platform.
 ## Prerequisites

 - [Git](https://git-scm.com/)